What Is A ‘TV Series Bible’?

 - c) why this is a series (and not say, a feature)

-Just two issues – but they’re big enough to make soooooo many series bibles fail.
+Just two issues … But they’re big enough to make soooooo many series bibles fail.
 Simple as.

-Essential in your TV Series Bibles
+Essential in Your TV Series Bible

 1) A one page pitch